praveens-git-bit/Build2024-FabricDocument/exercise1.md

 ![Pipeline.](mediaNew/task-1.3.2.png)

-Note: *Wait for the New pipeline pop-up box to appear and change the pre provided name by following below steps.*
+Note: "Wait for the **New pipeline** pop-up box to appear and change the pre-provided name using the steps below.

 10. In the pop-up, type the pipeline name **Azure SQL DB Pipeline** and click on the **Create** button.